Chlorane Bar attack: Buildup to the shootings

 On 5 June 1976, a bomb exploded at the door of the Times Bar on York Road, killing two Protestants.
 The pub was frequented by members of the Ulster Defence Association (UDA), a legal loyalist paramilitary group.
 Irish republicans were blamed for the bombing.
 Shortly after, the UVF Brigade Staff (its Shankill Road-based leadership) decided to hit back by attacking the Chlorane Bar.
-It was a hastily arranged operation devised by its military commander (whom investigative journalist Martin Dillon refers to as "Mr F").
+It was a hastily arranged operation devised by its military commander "Bunter" (whom investigative journalist Martin Dillon refers to as "Mr F").
 The Chlorane Bar was located at 23 Gresham Street in Belfast's city centre, near Smithfield Market.
 Its clientele was mixed (Protestant and Catholic), which was unusual during The Troubles.
 On 17 August 1973, the Chlorane Bar had been firebombed; however, nobody was injured as the pub was closed at the time of the attack.
 Later that same month, the Ulster Freedom Fighters (UFF) claimed responsibility for a car bomb which exploded in Gresham Street.
 Although there were no human casualties, a pet shop located near the bomb's epicentre was damaged in the blast and a number of animals inside the building were either killed or injured.

 The attack was planned and executed by the UVF platoons based at the Brown Bear and the Windsor Bar respectively.
 These were two pubs located on the Shankill Road and regularly frequented by UVF members.
 Dillon has referred to the former platoon as the "Brown Bear Team" because the members generally met at that particular pub, which faced Shankill Library on the corner of Mountjoy Street.
 To carry out the attack, along with the procuring of weapons and masks, a black taxi was hijacked by two young men outside the Long Bar on the Shankill to transport the gunmen to the Chlorane.
 Taxi driver Mark Hagan and a passenger were held hostage at the Windsor Bar.

 Dillon suggests the Chlorane Bar was chosen for its nearness to the Shankill Road, affording the attackers a speedy getaway.
 Dillon devotes several pages to the Chlorane Bar attack in his book The Shankill Butchers: the real story of cold-blooded mass murder.
 There was not much of a security presence that evening in the area.
 The driver of the taxi, with four specifically chosen armed men seated in the rear of the vehicle in the manner of genuine passengers, made his way from the Shankill Road to North Street and turned south into Gresham Street.
 Upon arrival outside the Chlorane Bar, the four gunmen donned their masks, devised from yellow money bags, and exited the taxi.